prasannasv/isha-carpool/README.md

 # Technologies
-This is a single page application (SPA) built using a few frameworks.
+This is a single page application (SPA) built using AngularJs, Sparkjava, MongoDb (through Morphia) deployed in Heroku.

-## Client
+## Client - App that runs on the browser

 ### Framework
 After evaluating both AngularJs and ReactJs, I ended up choosing AngularJs because of the following reasons: